 We base the SMS rates on the SMS pricing available in your GetResponse account.
 The cost will be deducted from your balance upon sending.

 You need to add credit to your SMS balance before your planned send-outs.
-It’s invoiced and managed by your Customer Experience Engineer on top of your agreed contractual monthly fees.
+It’s invoiced and managed by your Customer Experience Manager on top of your agreed contractual monthly fees.

 Additional SMS cost billed separately:

 - Brand registration: $5 (one-time fee)

 These fees are billed and invoiced separately to your SMS balance.

 Please note that the campaign registration fee is charged every month once campaign is registered, even it you’re not sending any text messages in a given month until it’s unregistered.
 To unregister your campaign, contact your Customer Experience Manager.

 Carrier pass-through fees: please note it’s a standard procedure with other SMS marketing providers to apply additional cost imposed by the majority of carriers.
 However, with GetResponse, this fee is already included in your standard SMS rate, so no additional cost is applied.

 An additional charge will be added only for delivering opt-out confirmations which is a mandatory flow required by carriers operating locally in the US nad Canada.
 Failure to deliver the confirmations might result in higher bounce rates.

 5. SMS content recommendations